Skip to main content

 • “The original game's soundtrack suffers from overuse of the same few motifs and it's far too short for a 40+ hour game at around one hour of music.”

 The graphics in "Steins;Gate 0" have received mixed reviews, with many players noting a significant departure from the original's distinctive art style, leading to a more generic anime aesthetic that some find distracting.
-While there are improvements in artwork quantity and certain visual elements, the inconsistent use of both old and new character designs has been criticized for disrupting immersion.
-Overall, the visuals are seen as a step back from the original, though some appreciate the new art style after acclimatization.
+While there are improvements in artwork quantity and certain visual elements, the inconsistent use of both old and new styles has been criticized for disrupting immersion and pacing.
+Overall, the visuals are seen as a step back from the original, with some appreciating the new designs while others lament the loss of the unique charm that characterized the first game.

 • “The artworks and soundtracks are beautiful and awesome too.”